foxdog-studios/backseat-driver/README.md

 then follow the instructions below.
 If you're using another system, try the instructions below and let me know how it goes.

+This has been tested with an Arduino Uno with StandardFirmata installed.
+To install StandardFirmata using the Arduino IDE, go to `File -> Examples -> Firmata -> StandardFirmata`.

 1. Ensure you have the following programs installed.
 You may use your system's package manager (preferred) of retrieve them from the Web.